Acetaminophen and codeine overdoseTylenol #3 overdose; Phenaphen with codeine overdose; Tylenol with codeine overdose

-Acetaminophen and codeine overdose occurs when someone accidentally or intentionally takes more than the normal or recommended amount of this medication.
+Acetaminophen and codeine overdose occurs when someone takes more than the normal or recommended amount of this medicine, either by accident or on purpose.

 Acetaminophen combined with codeine